The Day Songwriter Tim Hardin Died

-Although Tim Hardin’s recorded output did not fare well commercially, his songs were loved and covered by some of the most recognizable names in the music business.
+Tim Hardin’s recorded output did not fare well commercially, but his songs were loved and covered by some of the most recognizable names in the music business.
 He died of a heroin overdose on Dec.
 29, 1980 at the young age of 39.

 A native of Eugene, Ore., Hardin moved to New York City in 1961 and became part of the thriving Greenwich Village scene.
 By 1966, he had signed to the Verve Forecast label, releasing several albums that combined folk music and string arrangements.
 They didn’t sell well, but they got into the right hands.

-Rod Stewart covered ‘Reason to Believe’ on 1971’s ‘Every Picture Tells a Story.’
-It was released as a single and starting to climb the charts, but disc jockeys were more attracted to the B-side, ‘Maggie May.’
-But it became a hit 22 years later when Stewart’s version of it from ‘Unplugged … and Seated’ reached No. 19 on the Billboard Hot 100.
+Rod Stewart covered "Reason to Believe" on 1971’s Every Picture Tells a Story.
+It was released as a single and started to climb the charts, before disc jockeys decided they were more attracted to the B-side, "Maggie May."
+"Reason to Believe" finally became a hit 22 years later when Stewart’s version of it from Unplugged … and Seated reached No. 19 on the Billboard Hot 100.

-When early-rocker-turned-lounge-crooner Bobby Darin entered the folk phase of his career, he took Hardin’s ‘If I Were a Carpenter’ into the Top 10 in 1966.
-Three years later, Hardin recorded one of Darin’s compositions, ‘Simple Song of Freedom’ to No. 50 on the charts.
+When early-rocker-turned-lounge-crooner Bobby Darin entered the folk phase of his career, he took Hardin’s "If I Were a Carpenter" into the Top 10 in 1966.
+Three years later, Hardin recorded one of Darin’s compositions, "Simple Song of Freedom" to No. 50 on the charts.
 It was Hardin’s lone chart appearance as a recording artist, and, ironically, he didn’t write it.

 But for all the plaudits – and an appearance at Woodstock – Hardin was unable to translate his hip cachet into commercial success, in part due to his heroin addiction.
-After a brief stint on Columbia from 1969-1972, Hardin released only one more album in his lifetime.
+After a brief stint on Columbia from 1969-72, Hardin released only one more album in his lifetime.